Crassula is an indoor succulent plant family that displays surprising evergreen leafage.

 Watering indoor crassula

-- During the blooming, 1 to 2 waterings a week, when the soil has dried well.
+- During the blooming, 1 to 2 watering sessions a week, when the soil has dried well.

-- Apart from the blooming season, 1 to 2 waterings a fortnight.
+- Apart from the blooming season, 1 to 2 watering sessions a fortnight.

 - In winter, light watering 1 time a month is largely enough.

-In any case, it is important to wait for the soil to have dried well before watering, in which case it is also better to water once rarely with a significant amount instead of many moderate sessions.
+In any case, it is important to wait for the soil to have dried well before watering, in which case it is also better to water once rarely with a significant amount rather then having many smaller watering sessions.

 BE CAREFUL!
 Leaves from succulents are loaded with water.
-If they start collapsing, it shows that they need more water.
+If they start collapsing or drooping over, it’s a sign to water again!

-Native to Mexico, Crassula is a very beautiful succulent with particularly appealing leaves.
+Native to either South Africa or Mexico, depending on the variety, Crassula is a very beautiful succulent with particularly appealing leaves.